f5devcentral/f5-automation-labs/docs/class1/labinfo.rst

 F5 Unified Demo Framework (UDF)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+NOTE:: This environment is currently available for F5 employees only

-Click the link below to see details on how to connect to the UDF environment.
+Click the link below to see details about the UDF environment.

 :ref:`udf-lab-environment-guide`

 Ravello Blueprint
 ^^^^^^^^^^^^^^^^^

-Please follow the instructions provided by your lab instructor to access your lab environment.
+If you are taking this class at a Meetup, User Group, F5 Agility or another official event, access details will be provided by your instructor.

+If you would like to take this class using our lab environment please contact your F5 Account Team.

 Amazon AWS CloudFormation Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^